 VCR Issues In Specialist Applications

 A perfect resistor will not vary in resistance with any change in operating voltage.
 Unfortunately, the perfect resistor does not exist.
+In many applications, a change in resistance measured in parts per million per volt is not a concern.
+But in high voltage applications where resistor stability is important VCR must be minimised.

 During the thick film high voltage resistor manufacturing process a resistive film is printed onto a substrate.
 The assembly is then subjected to a high-temperature firing process.
 During firing metal oxides spheres within the film combine to form the resistor track.
 A glassy frit melts to hold the resistor material in place.